ArduPilot/ardupilot_wiki/common/source/docs/common-external-leds.rst

 =============

-An external LED or LED Display can be added by connecting it to the autopilot's I2C port or, in 4.0 and later versions, if a serially programmed device, via a GPIO capable pin using the SERVOx_FUNCTION for that output.
+An external LED or LED Display can be added by connecting it to the autopilot's I2C port or, in 4.0 and later versions, if a serially programmed device, via an output using the SERVOx_FUNCTION for that output.
 UAVCAN LEDs on the CANBUS are also supported (See :ref:`UAVCAN Setup <common-uavcan-setup-advanced>` ).

-.. note:: On Pixhawk style architecture autopilots which use an IOMCU for the PWM1-8 outputs, only the "AUX" outputs are GPIO capable.
-See :ref:`common-gpios`.
-Note that the same grouping restrictions which apply to setting outputs to different PWM rates and/or DShot, apply to LEDs also since the timer associated with each group of outputs cannot be used for different rates.
+.. note:: Note that the same grouping restrictions which apply to setting outputs to different PWM rates and/or DShot, apply to LEDs also since the timer associated with each group of outputs cannot be used for different rates.
 See also  :ref:`common-dshot`

 RGB LEDs/Displays with I2C Connection
 =====================================